MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### -NoServiceRestart

-Does not restart the WinRM service, and suppresses the prompt to restart the service.
+Does not restart the **WinRM** service, and suppresses the prompt to restart the service.

-By default, when you enter a Set-PSSessionConfiguration command, you are prompted to restart the WinRM service to make the new session configuration effective.
-Until the WinRM service is restarted, the new session configuration is not effective.
+By default, when you run `Set-PSSessionConfiguration`, you are prompted to restart the **WinRM** service to make the new session configuration effective.
+Until the **WinRM** service is restarted, the new session configuration is not effective.

-To restart the WinRM service without prompting, use the Force parameter.
-To restart the WinRM service manually, use the Restart-Service cmdlet.
+To restart the **WinRM** service without prompting, use the **Force** parameter.
+To restart the **WinRM** service manually, use the `Restart-Service` cmdlet.

 ```yaml
 Type: SwitchParameter